saturnflyer/dotfiles/README.md

 It assumes you have homebrew installed (see http://brew.sh)

+Install homebrew-bundle by running `brew tap Homebrew/bundle`

-Be sure to create a file called `.gitconfig.custom` with your configuration.
+Be sure to create a file called `.gitconfig.custom` with your special git configuration.

 For example, here's mine: